Let’s talk garage storage.

 This can make it attractive to just stash whatever you come across and don’t need.
 Over the course of a couple of years, this can lead to a very, very messy garage.
 I’ve seen cases where people can’t even park their car in the garage anymore because of all the stuff (Guilty as charged).

-We’ve listed a few convenient, space-saving garage storage tricks to keep your garage nice and neatly organized.
+From a custom pegboard to magnetic strips, we’ve listed a few convenient, space-saving garage storage tricks to keep your garage nice and neatly organized.

 1. Optimize ceiling storage